What is wellness

 - A health balanced diet will give you more energy; lots of fats, carbohydrates and sugar can make you feel sluggish and tired.

-- Low GI foods (which only gradually increase your blood sugar) help maintain stable blood sugar and insulin levels avoiding the highs followed by the lows you get after eating refined and high sugar foods (high GI).
+- Low Glycaemic Index (GI) foods (which only gradually increase your blood sugar) help maintain stable blood sugar and insulin levels avoiding the highs followed by the lows you get after eating refined and high sugar foods (high GI).
 This helps reduce the risk for diabetes.

-- Eat less saturated fat and more “healthy” unsaturated fats from nuts, seeds, avocado and oily fish, this helps keep your cholesterol down and protect your arteries form clogging up.
+- Eat less saturated fat and more “healthy” unsaturated fats from nuts, seeds, avocado, coconut and oily fish – this helps keep your cholesterol down and protects your arteries from clogging up.

-- Fish twice a weak will protect your heart and feed your brain because it contains those wonderful and necessary omega-3 fatty acids that we all need.
+- Fish twice a week will protect your heart and feed your brain because it contains those wonderful and necessary omega-3 fatty acids that we all need.

 - Eating lots of fruit and vegetables regularly will provide you with the vitamins and minerals you need, many of which are powerful antioxidants.
 This will protect your body against harmful damage and boost your immune system to help fight disease and infection.